 * Staged reading by Attic Productions, Fincastle, Virginia, Nov.
 17, 2018.

-* Scheduled to be produced by Varnum High School, Seminole, Oklahoma, winter 2018.
+* Produced by Varnum High School, Seminole, Oklahoma, winter 2018.

 A modern Cinderella story, except this Cindy doesn’t want to go to the prom.
 Cast: Four — three females, one male

 * Produced by South Walton High School, Santa Rosa, Florida, February 2017.

 CODE 40 DENMARK COUNTY

 In Shakespeare’s “Hamlet,” the play ends with Hamlet and just about everyone else dead.
 This picks up where that left off, with the police investigation that followed, set in rural Denmark County.
 At every set of the way, authorities and the media come to the wrong conclusion.
 Ideal for introducing students to Hamlet, with some more serious subtexts.
 Cast: 24 — 5 male, 0 female, 19 non-gender.
 Plus an off-stage voice and four “dead” bodies with no lines in the opening scenes.
 They can be easily doubled.
 If you don’t double the bodies and the voice, you’d have a cast of 29 — 8 male, 1 female, 20 non-gender.
 Running time: One hour.